dadeux/kindle2anki/README.md

 # kindle2anki

 **Create _Anki_ card decks from _Kindle_ vocab.db**

+This little utility has been created as the final project for my Harvard CS50 Introduction to Programming with Python Course.
-This little project helps language learners to create Anki Card Decks for the vocabulary they looked up from Kindle E-Books (from dictionaries installed within Kindle).
+It helps language learners to create Anki Card Decks for the vocabulary they looked up from Kindle E-Books (from dictionaries installed within Kindle).
 Kindle stores these look-ups within an internal sqlite3 database and offers basic flash-card study functionality to review the vocabluary, however without the spaced repetition algorithm implemented in a fully-fledged flash card application like Anki, that we want to leverage.

 The project contains two files: